If you’re trying to cut the cord, you may not know how to choose a live TV streaming service for your household.

 - Hulu + Live TV includes Hulu’s entire on-demand streaming library at no additional charge.

-- YouTube TV is adding ViacomCBS networks in 2020: BET, Comedy Central, MTV, Nickelodeon, TV Land, VH1 and more.
+- YouTube TV added ViacomCBS networks in 2020: BET, Comedy Central, MTV, Nickelodeon, TV Land, VH1 and more.

 - Sling Blue has a better variety of entertainment channels compared to Sling Orange.

 - YouTube TV and Hulu + Live TV offer local ABC, CBS, FOX and NBC stations in many cities.
 Enter your ZIP code on their websites to see what’s available in your area.

 - Sling TV has far fewer local stations than its competitors.
 You may be able to pick them up with an indoor antenna.

 - In early 2020, YouTube TV became the first live TV streaming service to carry PBS.

 ACTION ITEM: Get your family together and make a list of everyone’s must-have channels.
 Then, use Clark.com’s channel comparison chart to see which streaming service is the best fit for your household.

 3. How Much DVR Storage Do You Need?